 Addresses the application of ethics to various components of the health care delivery system, including health care providers as well as administration in institutions.
 It discusses codes of ethics and handling of ethical problems.
+Terms offered: F, W

 ISM3011 - Introduction to Information Systems Management